What is Minimal Art?

 Minimal Art is a historical art movement that originated in the 1950s and 1960s in the United States of America, marked by extreme abstraction, geometric shapes, and radical simplicity, pioneered by artists such as Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, and Robert Morris.

-Minimal Art is bound by corresponding formal aspects of various artists.
+Minimal Art is bound by the corresponding formal aspects of various artists.
 As a result, the main characteristics of Minimal Art include a reduced vocabulary of shapes, the use of seriality, non-relational composition techniques, and the use of new industrial materials and industrial processes.
+When it comes to Minimalism and Minimal Art, the key difference between both consists of Minimal Art being exclusively bound to visual art.
+In contrast, Minimalism is associated with specific dance, music, or literature tendencies.[2]

 The medium of painting was a crucial element in the evolution of Minimal Art.
 Abstract paintings became objects, and so did abstraction moving from painting to sculpture to installation.
-As a result, many painters associated with Minimal Art are also linked with Abstract Expressionism, Post-Painterly Abstraction, or Hard Edge painting.
+As a result, many painters associated with Minimal Art are also linked with Abstract Expressionism, Post-Painterly Abstraction, or Hard-Edge painting.
 As soon as we entered the realms of Minimal Art, the tendency had become an art movement on its own.[3]

 Top 25 Most Important Minimal Artists

-For this article, we have shortlisted the twenty-five most important Minimal artists.
-Our first five artists – Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, and Robert Morris – are arguably the most important Minimal artists, followed by twenty fellow Minimal artists in alphabetical order.
+For this article, we have shortlisted the twenty-five most important minimal artists.
+Our first five artists—Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, and Robert Morris—are arguably the most important Minimal artists, followed by twenty fellow Minimal artists in alphabetical order.

 1. Carl Andre